Your Monthly Digital Marketing Report Format: Template and Walkthrough

 The pages shown are where users land on your site after they type a query into a search engine.
 We’ve included sessions, bounce rate, average session duration and actions like form fills and downloads.

 Identifying top-performing pages and blogs helps you decide where to improve content and user experience.
-For us, the top-performing blog in the screenshot has consistently brought us a lot of organic traffic, so we spent time optimizing it this year and added a gated piece of content there.
+For us, the top-performing blog in the screenshot has brought us a lot of organic traffic, but has a very high bounce rate.
+We’re constantly optimizing our blogs so we can learn how users engage with content and which pages they visit after reading one of our posts.

 In this section, we also look at which sources the organic searches are coming from.
-You can see Google and Google My Business (gmb) are top, but it’s important to keep track of all organic traffic sources.
+You can see Google and Bing are top, but it’s important to keep track of all organic traffic sources.
 For example, one month we noticed a huge dip in Bing traffic.
-We resubmitted our XML sitemap to Bing, and in no time, things returned to normal.
+We resubmitted our XML sitemap to the search engine, and in no time, things returned to normal.

 The last section of our report template focuses on search queries and device type.